Nonthaphat-Puangrot/Embedded-Driver/readme.md

 # Driver Behavior Monitoring System

-A real-time embedded system for monitoring and analyzing driver behavior in racing simulations.
+A real-time embedded system for monitoring and analyzing driver behavior.
 This project combines Arduino-based hardware controls with a Flask web application to provide comprehensive telemetry tracking, safety alerts, and parental control features.

 ## Features